-Have the disease, or simply want to lose weight?
+Have Type 2 diabetes, or simply want to lose weight?
 The following foods can help.

 Although no food is totally taboo, keep these five to a minimum.